standard-for-public-code/standard-for-public-code/criteria/publish-with-an-open-license.md

 * All source code files in the codebase SHOULD include a copyright notice and a license header that are machine-readable.
 * Having multiple licenses for different types of code and documentation is OPTIONAL.

-## What this does not do

-* Prevent use of the code by any specific actors.

 ## How to test

 * Confirm that the codebase is clearly licensed.